SpaceVim/SpaceVim/docs/documentation.md

 - **options**: override the defaults for `cwd`,`env` or `shell`.
 - **isBackground**: `true` or `false`, specifies whether background running is required, by default, it is `false`.
+- **description**: short description of the task

+When start a new task, it will kill the previous task.
+If you want to keep the task run in background, set `isBackground` to `true`.

 SpaceVim supports variable substitution in task, The following predefined variables are supported: